-It is recommended that you do not breast feed during the entire course of your treatment, as these drugs can pass into breast milk.
+You must not breast feed during the entire course of your treatment, as these drugs can pass into breast milk.

 Is it safe to take medicines, vitamins and/or herbal preparations during my treatment?

 Before starting any medicines, including prescription and over-the-counter medicines, vitamins, natural or herbal therapies, tell your doctor, pharmacist or nurse.
 Some of these medicines may interact with your treatment.